USDF All-Breeds Awards Program

 - "Unrecognized classes at a recognized show" are all classes held at a 'Recognized Show' as defined in (1.) above, but the class is NOT being recorded for national points.
 Tier 2 points awarded.

 - Any class with prize money of $10,000 or more (actually awarded) or any class on the USEF list of FEI classes for the awards year will be awarded Tier 4 points.
-Any other recognition status of the class or show it is held at is not relevant.
+Any other recognition status of the class or show at which it is held is irrelevant.

 - Any classes held at a show and judged by IDHS(NA) provided judges; and any classes held at a show produced by the IDHS(NA) and judged by a USEF recognized judge for that type of class shall be given Tier 2 points.